Nest $280 vs Ecobee $250 vs Honeywell $200 Thermostat 2026 Which Saved More

 Room Sensor Intelligence

 Both thermostats include a room sensor.
+The EPA's ENERGY STAR program specifically certifies smart thermostats with occupancy sensing for additional efficiency gains.
 Here's why Ecobee's is better.

 Nest Temperature Sensor (2nd gen): Measures temperature only.
 You place it in a room, and it reports back.
 You can set the thermostat to prioritize that room's reading at certain times of day.
 Simple and effective for basic temperature balancing.